jwolfe890/jwolfe890.github.io/_posts/2016-08-25-helpful_job_seeking_tips_for_entry_level_developers.markdown

 ---

-This evening I attended the Prepare for / Master the Tech Interview at TurnToTech in Manhattan, which provided important advice for entry level job seekers in the tech world.
+Last night I attended the Prepare for / Master the Tech Interview at TurnToTech in Manhattan, which provided important advice for entry level job seekers in the tech world.
 A frequent theme of the night was the need to have at least a basic level of computer science knowledge, but this was far from the only thing entry-level software engineering job seekers and[ Learn Co](https://flatironschool.com/campuses/online/) students could take away from the meetup.

 ![](https://s15.postimg.org/3t4elg3o7/IMG_0432.jpg)
 *Michael Batal, IBM*